vmactions/base-vm/README.md

 ...
 ```

-All the supported releases are here: BaseVM  12.3, 13.0, 13.1 [See all here](conf)
+All the supported releases are here: BaseVM  12.3, 13.0, 13.1, test.releases [See all here](conf)

 # Under the hood